vmware-tanzu/velero/site/content/docs/v1.3.2/contributions/ibm-config.md

+---
-# Use IBM Cloud Object Storage as Velero's storage destination.
+title: "Use IBM Cloud Object Storage as Velero's storage destination."
+layout: docs
+---
 You can deploy Velero on IBM [Public][5] or [Private][4] clouds, or even on any other Kubernetes cluster, but anyway you can use IBM Cloud Object Store as a destination for Velero's backups.

 To set up IBM Cloud Object Storage (COS) as Velero's destination, you: